Trauma treatment - a mind-body approach

 I work both with mind and body

-• The Body: I also use Focusing, a gentle yet powerful way of listening to the body’s felt sense of a situation.
+I also use Focusing, a gentle yet powerful way of listening to the body’s felt sense of a situation.
 It helps shift how the trauma is held in the body and lead to integration of traumatic experiences.
+Trauma is often stored not as a clear story, but as fragments of memory held through the senses: a particular smell, a sound, a body sensation, an image.

 Focusing offers a way to meet those places with curiosity and kindness, and to gently bring those pieces together, so they feel less confusing, less overwhelming, and more like part of a whole story you can hold and make sense of.